hollowdll/hakjdb/docs/kvdb-cli.md

 ## Get keys

 Getting keys returns a list of keys present in a database.
-The server will be blocked until the operation has finished.
 This command is intended for debugging purposes.
+The database will be blocked until the operation has finished.

 To get all the keys of a database, use command:
 ```bash